 Temporary brachytherapy (pronounced brack-ee-therapy) is when radioactive pellets are put into your prostate gland.
-They release radiation to destroy nearby cancer cells.
-Your doctor takes them out at the end of the treatment and once they've been taken out you're not radioactive.
+The pellets release radiation to destroy nearby cancer cells.
+Your doctor takes them out at the end of the treatment.
+Once they've been taken out, you're not radioactive.

 With brachytherapy, your doctor puts the radioactive source as close to the cancer as possible.
 So that the cancer gets a high dose but nearby tissues and further away the levels of radiation are low.

 Temporary brachytherapy is also called high dose rate (HDR) brachytherapy.

 Depending on your cancer, you might have a different type of brachytherapy called permanent seed brachytherapy.

 When you have high dose rate brachytherapy